-Next we must give the mouth an all natural, organic, antibacterial compound that will combat bad breath and any remaining harmful bacteria.
+Next we must give the mouth an all natural, antibacterial compound that will combat bad breath and any remaining harmful bacteria.

 Lastly, we will balance the pH in your whole mouth and provide the building blocks necessary for the re-mineralization process to occur, promoting healthy gums and strong enamel.
 Stopping dental problems before they start.

 Step 1 Scrubbing: We want to start with a mild abrasive that will remove plaque without harming your teeth or gums.
 There are a few that would work and you should pick one based on your teeth and how frequently you brush them.
 For this recipe we will go with a medium to mild polisher and add a small amount of sodium bicarbonate, which is just a fancy way of saying baking soda.
 Also the Bentonite Clay powder we are using is a naturally occurring volcanic ash, it will have a mild grittiness to it that will help with the scrubbing; just don’t confuse it with pumice, the glass like volcanic ash.